NU-CUCIS/ALIGNNTL/README.md

 ## Installation Requirements

 The basic requirement for using the files are a Python 3.8 with the packages listed in `setup.py`.
 It is advisable to create an virtual environment with the correct dependencies.
-Please refer to the guidelines <a href="https://github.com/usnistgov/alignn">here</a> for installation details
+Please refer to the guidelines <a href="https://github.com/usnistgov/alignn">here</a> for installation details.

 The work related experiments was performed on Linux Fedora 7.9 Maipo.
 The code should be able to work on other Operating Systems as well but it has not been tested elsewhere.